Dynamic-Capital/Dynamic-Capital/docs/dynamic-ecosystem-acronym-glossary.md

 |  | Dynamic_Library | DBL | Differentiates from learning (DLR). |
 |  | Dynamic_Team | DTM | Avoids confusion with trading and task manager. |

+### Optimization heuristics for new short codes

+1. **Anchor the prefix.** Reserve the first letter of the short code for the domain grouping (for example, `D` for Dynamic) and use the second letter to signal the functional family (such as `P` for predictive services).
+2. **Avoid duplicate endings.** When multiple concepts share the same ending, rotate between consonants and vowels (`DPD`, `DPX`, `DPR`) to keep APIs and dashboards scannable.
+3. **Plan for variants.** Leave obvious alternates unused (`DCH`, `DCS`) so future modules can extend the namespace without renaming existing systems.
+4. **Document the rationale.** Capture a short note in the table when you add a new entry so contributors understand the collision you avoided.

 Use the table as a starting point: assign two-letter identifiers only to the highest-priority systems, and expand to three letters whenever a conflict is possible.
 This convention keeps agent hand-offs, telemetry dashboards, and code